 Capital assets acquisitions in excess of \$5,000 are capitalized and recorded at cost.
 Depreciation is provided over the estimated useful life of each depreciable asset and is computed using the straight-line method.
+Useful lives are determined using the general guidelines set forth in the American Hospital Association Guide for Estimated Useful lives of Depreciable Hospital Assets.
 Equipment under capital lease obligations is amortized on the straight-line method over the shorter period of the lease term or the estimated useful life of the equipment.
 Amortization is included in depreciation and amortization in the financial statements.
 The estimated useful lives of capital assets are as follows: